Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Methods

 Active inference realizes goal-directed behavior by selecting policies that minimize expected free energy -- and that are expected to yield observations that are closer to preferred observations (or prior preferences).
 This is done by setting the approximate posterior of the policy proportional to this quantity:

-where $\sigma$ is the softmax function, and $\gamma$ is a temperature variable.
+where $\sigma$ is the softmax function, $\gamma$ is a temperature variable, and $E$ is a prior distribution over actions, or habit.
 Actions are sampled according to this posterior distribution, where low temperatures yield more deterministic behavior.
 At a given timestep $\tau$, $G$ is computed for a given policy according to the following quantity as formalized in~\citep{heins_pymdp_2022}:

 This quantity is decomposed into an \emph{epistemic value} and a \emph{pragmatic value} \citep{friston_active_2017}.
+When evaluating $G$, we compute the upper bound shown in Equation~\eqref{eq:efe}.
+We thus make the assumption that the expected approximation error (Equation~\eqref{eq:approxerror}) is zero~\citep{heins_pymdp_2022}.
 The epistemic value computes the expected information gain (Bayesian surprise) between the prior $Q(\mathbf{s}_\tau|\pi)$ and posterior $Q(\mathbf{s}_\tau|\mathbf{o}_\tau,\pi)$.
 Intuitively, this quantity represents how much the agent expects the belief over the state to shift when pursuing this policy.
 The pragmatic value then measures the expected log probability of observing the preferred observation under the selected policy, intuitively computing how likely it is that this policy will drive the agent to its prior preferences.
 The full expected free energy for a finite time horizon $T$ is computed as $\sum_{\tau=1}^T G(\pi,\tau)$.